siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-04-cybersecurity-for-critical-infrastructure-protecting-power-grids-and-water-systems.md

-This blog post will explore the importance of securing critical infrastructure, focusing on power grids and water systems.
+This article will explore the importance of securing critical infrastructure, focusing on power grids and water systems.
 We will dive into the risks and challenges posed by cyber threats and highlight how Supervisory Control and Data Acquisition (SCADA) systems play a central role in managing these infrastructures.
 Finally, we’ll outline strategies and best practices to protect critical infrastructure from potential cyberattacks.
 1. Understanding Critical Infrastructure: Power Grids and Water Systems